tedanvosin/Tekion-Challenge/README.md

 ### STEP-7 : Looking at the new file

-Looking the the newly downloaded file, it did not appear to be a json.
-So I ran the file utility.
+Upon opening the the newly downloaded file, it did not appear to be a json.
+Running the file utility confirms:

 ```bash
 $ file hr_systems_salary_module.json